Opportunity Cost of Home Ownership Calculator

 Is it always better to invest than to own a home?

-No, it is not always better to invest than to own a home.
-The optimal choice depends on individual financial situations, market conditions, and personal preferences.
+No. The optimal choice depends on individual circumstances, market conditions, and time horizon.
 While investing offers liquidity and potentially higher returns, home ownership provides stability, potential tax benefits, and a hedge against inflation.
-The decision should consider factors like investment returns, home appreciation, interest rates, and the duration of ownership for a balanced perspective.
+Over longer periods (10+ years), the home appreciation compounds and the annual cost impact diminishes relative to the total equity built.